jfricano/StreamOtter/CONTRIBUTING.md

 pnpm example        # the reference app at http://localhost:3000, the workbench at http://127.0.0.1:7401
 ```

+`pnpm example` prints a one-time management token for the workbench; [examples/order-dashboard](./examples/order-dashboard/README.md) walks through its scenarios.
+To run the CLI from source against a project of your own, use `pnpm streamotter <command>` (for example `pnpm streamotter init ../my-app`), or `packages/cli/bin/streamotter.js` after `pnpm build`.

 Tests and type-checks run the TypeScript sources through the `streamotter-source` export condition. `pnpm build` emits `dist/`, which is what the packages publish.
 Each package's `publishConfig.exports` repeats its `exports` without that condition, so keep the two maps in step. `pnpm test:install` fails if they differ.

 ## Test tiers